 The Harper College Lifelong Learning Institute (LLI) provides high-quality educational opportunities to learners aged 50+ in our community through a self-sustaining program.
 LLI members enjoy great discussions, innovative classes and new friendships.
 Click here to learn more about LLI.

-Fall 2018 LLI Course Schedule at Barrington’s White House
+Spring 2019 LLI Course Schedule at Barrington’s White House

 Click on the links below to learn more and to register: